CerqueiraMatheus/SCC0250-rubik-cube/README.md

   The main file is `cube.py`.

-  After downloading all the required packages, just type the following command in the terminal from the root directory of the project:
+  After downloading all the required packages: `glfw`, `pyopengl` and `numpy`, just type the following command in the terminal from the root directory of the project:

   ```bash
   $ python3 cube.py